Sitharaman announces measures to boost exports, says 'there's clear sign of revival'

 New measures to boost exports:

 Extend the scheme of reimbursement of taxes and duties for export promotion.
-The Scheme for Remission of Duties or taxes on export product will replace MEiS.
-Both will continue till December, 2019.
+The Scheme for Remission of Duties or taxes on the export product will replace MEiS.
+Both will continue till December 2019.
 Starting January 1, 2020, MEiS will cease to exist.

 Export Credit Guarantee Corp will expand scope of ECIS and offer higher insurance cover to banks lending working capital for exports in a move which will cost Rs 1700 crores per annum to the government: Union Minister @nsitharaman pic.twitter.com/bFhtnNzZAn— PIB India (@PIB_India) September 14, 2019